COVER: Photo © Alex de Vries-Magnifico

 Please click on Plan Your Trip > Churchill and Surrounding Area Map to view the shuttle bus location in reference to your hotel.

-“The snorkeling tour” is the only tour which has snacks and liquids provided while on tour.
-The snorkel tour has hot teas, water and snacks for energy.
 You can bring something to drink on all of your tours and it is a good idea if you are on the Sloop Cove Hike to bring water and if required an energy bar or fruit.

 The Sea North Tours dock on the East Peninsula is equipped with outhouses.
 The Prince of Wales Fort kiosk on the West Peninsula is also equipped with outhouses.